How to Grow Indoor Plants and Maintain Them

 All plants need water and sunlight to survive, but different plants require different amounts of each.
-Species to species plants differ and their needs too, it’s better to read up a bit about the plant you own in order it take care.
+Species to species plants differ and their needs too, it’s better to read up a bit about the plant you own in-order it take care of it well.
 Here are some factors to consider to grow healthy plants.

 The most important requirement for any plant is the soil unless it is an aquatic plant.
 Garden soil and potting soil are not the same and garden soil gets hard at the room temperature and plants cannot survive.
 You can easily make soil for indoor plants at home by combining one part peat moss with two parts vermiculite or perlite.
 Add general-use slow-release fertilizer designed for indoor plants.
 Indoor plants also need regular fertilizing to maintain healthy growth.
 A great all-around fertilizer can be added to your watering can.

 Remember to water your plants, but do not over do as there are chances that the roots will rot.
 Allow the water to drain from the plant’s container.
 Water when the top 1 inch of soil feels dry.
 Pour the water directly onto the soil and avoid wetting the foliage and then empty the drip tray.